salwamohammed23/My_projects/README.md

 # Pulsar Star Classification using SVM

 This project applies Support Vector Machine (SVM) classifiers to classify pulsar stars based on their physical characteristics.
 The dataset used for this classification is the `pulsar_data.csv`, containing 17898 instances and 9 features, including the target variable `target_class`.

+# Abalone Age Prediction with Ridge Regression

+This project focuses on predicting the age of abalone based on its physical attributes using a machine learning pipeline with **Ridge Regression**.
+The dataset includes various physical measurements of abalones, such as length, diameter, and weight, along with their corresponding age.
+The goal is to predict the abalone's age based on these features.